ASSOCIATE IN APPLIED SCIENCE DEGREE IN EARLY CHILDHOOD EDUCATION

 Technical Standards of the Profession

-Communication: Students must be able to communicate effectively in the classroom, laboratory, and all practicum settings with children, families, mentor teachers, staff and college faculty.
+Communication: Students must be able to communicate effectively in the classroom, laboratory, and all fieldwork settings with children, families, mentor teachers, staff and college faculty.
 Students must demonstrate evidence of effective written and verbal communication skills, and technological literacy.

 Motor: Students must have sufficient motor function to participate in basic caregiving procedures and to provide effective, quality care to children.
 Motor function includes both gross and fine motor skills, strength and coordination, physical stamina, and should be sufficient to allow the student to endure long periods of sitting, standing, walking, bending, lifting, twisting, and crouching and moving about in classroom environments.